degenwithheart/degenwithheart/README.md

 ## 🎤 Degen Serenade: Alpha, Love, and Chaos on Crypto Twitter

-I’m also the mind & muse behind **Stuart | Degen Serenade (@DegenWithHeart)** — a romantic crypto degen who trades memecoins by day and drops emotionally charged alpha by night.
+I’m also the mind & muse behind **Degen | Degen Serenade (@DegenWithHeart)** — a romantic crypto degen who trades memecoins by day and drops emotionally charged alpha by night.

 Expect tweets that are chaotic, spicy, poetic, and alpha-rich — blending love, trading, and music with raw degen energy.
 Humor, metaphors, and punchy statements are all part of the experience.
 Think heartbreak meets gas fees, chart glow meets synth wave.